What is a Business Analyst?

 - Helping technically in training and coaching professional and technical staff.

-- Developing a training programme and conducting formal training sessions covering designated systems module.
+- Developing a training program and conducting formal training sessions covering designated systems module.

 - Acting as a team-lead on assigned projects and assignments; and providing work direction to the developers and other project stakeholders.

 Responsibilities Of A Business Analyst

-Let’s take a look at the responsibilities based on different project phase.
+Let’s take a look at the responsibilities based on the different project phases.

 Understanding the Requirements of the Business